MAHFUZATUL-BUSHRA/AB-Testing/README.md

 - Include automated outlier detection and handling.
 - Add support for larger datasets with performance optimizations.
 - Enhance visualizations with interactive dashboards (e.g., using Plotly).
+- Can Apply Same method for other datasets also!

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any proposed changes.